SyedMisbahGit/aangan/docs/PERFORMANCE_GUIDE.md

 # ⚡ Performance Guide - Aangan Platform

+## [2025-07] Audit-Driven Recommendations
+- **Subcomponent State Handling:** All major subcomponents (feeds, charts, modals) must handle loading, error, and empty states for async data.
+- **Virtualization:** Use virtualization (e.g., react-window) for any list or feed that may grow large (HomeFeed, admin analytics, etc.).
+- **Data Fetching:** Use React Query or SWR for all async data fetching, with caching and background refetching.
+- **Dark Mode:** All pages/components must be tested for dark mode compatibility.
+- **Accessibility:** All modals, popovers, and charts must be tested with screen readers and keyboard navigation.
+- **Error Pages:** Implement a custom /500 error page for server errors.
+- **Dead-end Links:** Remove or hide links to unimplemented pages (e.g., /settings) until they exist.
+- **API Integration:** Replace all demo/static data with real API calls in production.

+---

 ## Overview
 This document outlines performance optimization strategies implemented in the Aangan platform to ensure fast, responsive, and efficient user experience.